This post may contain affiliate links.

 - It is so simple to prep.
 There is really not a lot to prepping this beefy pasta skillet.
 Cook your pasta and while it cooks, brown the meat and then add in veggies.
 Toss everything together with cheese in the end and dinner is served.

 - Ready in 30 minutes.
 Who can be bothered with anything more?
 Not us!
-We want dinner as quick as possible.
+We want a hearty meal as quick as possible.
+30 minute dinner recipes are a dream on busy weeknights for sure.

-- ground beef: I use very lean beef typically, sirloin in this recipe.
+- ground beef: I use a lean ground beef typically, sirloin in this recipe.
 Less grease to deal with and still really flavorful.
-Any will work.
+Any will work, ground beef, ground chuck, etc.

 - tomato paste: a touch will help thicken up the sauce

-- broth: beef is preferred, low sodium, but chicken can work as well.
+- broth: beef broth is preferred, low sodium, but chicken broth can work as well.

 - spinach: fresh baby spinach is what we always use but frozen could be added.

 - Prepare pasta according to package instructions.
-Don't forget to reserve about ½ cup of the pasta water before draining the shells.
-If you are a meal prepper, you can easily make the pasta ahead of time to save a few minutes when putting this ground beef and shells recipe together.
-Bonus!
+Don’t forget to reserve about 1/2 cup of the pasta water before draining the shells.

-- Heat olive oil in skillet.
+- Heat olive oil in a large skillet.
 When it is glistening, add in onion.
 Cook until the onions start to become translucent. (steps 1 and 2)

 - Scoot the onions to the side and add in ground beef.
 Break it up into chunks and cook until browned (there will be no red in meat at this point), stirring regularly.
 Drain the excess oil if desired.
 The onions should be almost clear at this time. (steps 3 and 4)